-"Sample" means anything collected from a Retail Marijuana Establishment or Medical Marijuana Business that is provided to a Retail Marijuana Testing Facility for testing.
-The following is a non-exhaustive list of types of Samples: Retail Marijuana, Retail Marijuana Product, Retail Marijuana Concentrate, Medical Marijuana, Medical Marijuana-Infused Product, Medical Marijuana Concentrate, soil, growing medium, water, solvent or swab of a counter or equipment.
+"Sample" means anything collected from a Medical Marijuana Business that is provided for testing to a Medical Marijuana Testing Facility or a Retail Marijuana Testing Facility in accordance with Rule M 701 - Vendor Registration and Occupational License for Medical Marijuana Testing and Research.
+The following is a non-exhaustive list of types of Samples: Medical Marijuana, Medical Marijuana-Infused Product, Medical Marijuana Concentrate, soil, growing medium, water, solvent or swab of a counter or equipment.